Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rating of protection given by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids such as dust, while the second refers to protection against liquids (water).
+IP ratings refer to the level of protection offered by a casing, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids say dust, while the second refers to protection against liquids (sweat).

 no data available to specify a protection rating